 Not really.
 State requirements are consistent to be certified including Praxis tests, degree completion, student teaching/internships, and NH Teacher Candidate Assessment of Performance (NHTCAP).
 However, courses and length of student teaching or internship are different in the 4 and 5-year programs.

-The professional experience requirement depends on the administrative position the candidate is seeking.
+The professional experience requirement depends on the administrative position that the candidate is seeking.

-- Assistant Superintendent: A candidate must have completed at least 3 years of experience as an educational administrator in a k-12 setting (Ed 506.02, Assistant Superintendent)
+- Assistant Superintendent: A candidate must have completed at least 3 years of experience as an educational administrator, as described in Ed 506.03 through 506.08 in a k-12 setting (Ed 506.02, Assistant Superintendent)

-- Principal: A candidate must have completed at least 5 years’ experience as an educator (Ed 506.04, Principal Instructional Leader)
+- Special Education Administrator: A candidate must have completed at least 5 years’ experience as a special educator or in a related field (Ed 506.04, Special Education Administrator)

-- Curriculum Administrator: A candidate must have completed at least 5 years’ experience as a classroom teacher (Ed 506.05, Curriculum Administrator)
+- Curriculum Administrator: A candidate must have completed at least 3 years’ experience as a teacher (Ed 506.05, Curriculum Administrator)

-- Associate Principal: A candidate must have completed at least 3 years’ experience as an educator (Ed 506.08, Associate Principal Instructional Leader)
+- Principal: A candidate must have completed at least 3 years’ experience as a teacher, instructional specialist, educational specialist, or education administrator (Ed 506.06, Principal)

 The UNH Education Department offers a Master of Educational Studies degree in a completely online format.
 However, this degree does not lead to teacher or administrator certification.